 Debian releases are named for characters from the Toy Story movies.
-The current release of Raspberry Pi OS is named Buster after Andy’s pet dog at the end of the series.
-The current release of Debian is Bullseye, named after Woody’s horse that appeared in Toy Story 2 (list here).
+The current release of Raspberry Pi OS is named Bullseye, named after Woody’s horse that appeared in Toy Story 2 (list here).

 Much of Debian will be familiar to most Pi users, as it is what Raspbian and now Raspberry Pi OS are based on.
 It is, however, not ready for novice users out of the box.

 If you download a Debian image for a Windows or Mac computer, you will have choices about installing desktop software and different kinds of installers with several options.
-On the Raspberry Pi, there is only the minimal install, and you can do what you like with it after that… but you have to know-how.
+On the Raspberry Pi, there is only a minimal install, and you can do what you like with it after that… but you have to know how.

 How to install Debian for your Raspberry Pi

 Here are the required steps to install Debian on a Raspberry Pi:

 - Download the Debian image built for the Raspberry Pi.